querkmachine/beeps.website/src/blog/2026-07-13-newbies-guide-form-implementation.md

 Asking for an email address?
 Use the `email` input type.

-Asking for user's first name?
+Asking for the user's first name?
 Use the `text` input type with the `given-name` autocomplete hint.

 Asking for a payment card's security code?
 Use the `text` input type, `numeric` input mode, `cc-csc` autocomplete hint, and [style the input to fit 3 or 4 characters]({{ '/blog/2026-03-30-newbies-guide-form-design/' | url }}#size-inputs-according-to-their-expected-answers).